HOT OFF THE PRESS - OUR CONFERENCE BROCHURE!!

 Justice Wendy Malcolm, Senior Advisory Family Judge of the Ontario Court of Justice.

 Parenting issues in family law are often best resolved through an interdisciplinary approach.
 This year, we invite our new professionals (and seasoned veterans) to join us for a special panel discussion on an issue that affects everyone.
-This unique session will provide attendees with multiple valuable perspectives, designed to provide those working in family law matters with guidance on best practices
+This unique session will provide attendees with multiple valuable perspectives, designed to provide those working in family law matters with guidance on how to work together to achieve outcomes that reduce conflict and promote the well-being of children.

 Cocktails: 4:45 p.m. to 6:15 p.m.